 It is expected that athletes and participants in extracurricular activities will not possess, use, consume or be under the influence of tobacco products, alcohol, controlled substances nor shall they possess related paraphernalia.
 Substance abuse poses an immediate threat to students and because students involved in athletics and extracurricular activities represent Lake Central High School, they are expected to set positive examples for peers.
-A program of deterrence has been instituted as a pro-active approach to a drug-free school and student well-being.
-The purpose of this program is to provide for the health and safety of students and to undermine the effect of peer pressure by providing another legitimate reason for students to refuse to use drugs, alcohol and tobacco which are detrimental to their health.
+The student-athlete code of expectations has been instituted as a pro-active approach to a drug-free school and student well-being.
+The purpose of this code is to provide for the health and safety of students and to undermine the effect of peer pressure by providing another legitimate reason for students to refuse to use drugs, alcohol and tobacco which are detrimental to their health.
 Violation of these expectations, including detection through the random drug testing program will result in the consequences listed below.

 It is expected that athletes and participants in extracurricular activities will adhere to standards of decorum and behavior at the highest level as representatives of Lake Central High School.
 Theft, acts of violence, fighting, poor classroom behavior, and unlawful conduct will not be tolerated.
+Conduct unbecoming a Lake Central student-athlete will not be tolerated.